microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 1. When pressing **Stop** for the first time, the debuggee is requested to shut down gracefully by sending a `SIGINT` signal.
 The debuggee is free to intercept this signal and clean up anything as necessary and then shut down.
 If there are no breakpoints (or problems) in that shutdown code, the debuggee and the debug session will terminate.

-2. However if the debugger hits a breakpoint in the shutdown code or if the debuggee does not terminate properly by itself, then the debug session will not end.
+2. However, if the debugger hits a breakpoint in the shutdown code or if the debuggee does not terminate properly by itself, then the debug session will not end.
 In this case, pressing **Stop** again will force terminate the debuggee and its child processes (`SIGKILL`).

-So if you see that a debug session doesn't end when you press the red **Stop** button, then press the button again to force a shutdown of the debuggee.
+If you see that a debug session doesn't end when you press the red **Stop** button, then press the button again to force a shutdown of the debuggee.

-Note that on the Windows operating system, pressing **Stop** always forcibly kills the debuggee and its child processes.
+On Windows, pressing **Stop** forcibly kills the debuggee and its child processes.

 ## Source maps

 The JavaScript debugger of VS Code supports source maps that help debugging of transpiled languages, for example, TypeScript or minified/uglified JavaScript.
 With source maps, it's possible to single step through or set breakpoints in the original source.
 If no source map exists for the original source, or if the source map is broken and cannot successfully map between the source and the generated JavaScript, then breakpoints show up as unverified (gray hollow circles).

-The source map feature is controlled by the `sourceMaps` attribute that defaults to `true`.
-This means that the debugger always tries to use source maps (if it can find any) and as a consequence, you can even specify a source file (for example, app.ts) with the `program` attribute.
+The `sourceMaps` attribute that defaults to `true` controls the source map feature.
+The debugger always tries to use source maps (if it can find any) and as a consequence, you can even specify a source file (for example, app.ts) with the `program` attribute.
 If you need to disable source maps for some reason, you can set the `sourceMaps` attribute to `false`.

 ### Tool Configuration